awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Manual Snapshots<a name="about-manual-snapshots"></a>

 You can take a manual snapshot any time\.
 By default, manual snapshots are retained indefinitely, even after you delete your cluster\.
 You can specify the retention period when you create a manual snapshot, or you can change the retention period by modifying the snapshot\.
-If you create a snapshot using the Amazon Redshift console, it defaults the snapshot retention period to 365 days\.

 If a snapshot is deleted, you can't start any new operations that reference that snapshot\.
 However, if a restore operation is in progress, that restore operation will run to completion\.